 Use power words such as conceptualized, systematized, streamlined, collaborated, authored, pioneered, designed, targeted, coached, increased (IE. Increased profits 10%), or reduced (reduced waste by 10%).
 These words make an ordinary task sound impressive.

-Instead of: Worked closely with inside sales department.
+Instead of: Worked closely with the inside sales department.

-Instead of: Created logo for fourteen companies in past year.
+Instead of: Created logo for fourteen companies in the past year.

-State: Conceptualized and designed logos for fourteen companies in past year.
+State: Conceptualized and designed logos for fourteen companies in the past year.

 List of Adjectives to Describe Yourself

 eager to learn and grow professionally